asilatakarandikar/eparlibscrapR/README.md

 ### Introduction

-This is a simple web scraper built on [`rvest`](https://rvest.tidyverse.org/) to collect and organise metadata from searches on the Parliament of India's Digital Library which can be accessed at https://eparlib.nic.in.
+This is a simple web scraper built on [`rvest`](https://rvest.tidyverse.org/) to collect and organise metadata from searches on the Parliament of India's Digital Library which can be accessed at www[dot]eparlib[dot]nic[dot]in.
 It returns a data frame with details including the pdf link of each search result.
-Familiarise yourself with the website and refer to its user guide before using this package.

 ### Functions